*This post may contain affiliate links. Read more »

 Step 6

 Sprinkle sesame seeds and sliced scallions over the dish before serving.
-For a scrumptious meal, serve with short-grain rice, kimchi, and steamed broccoli or bok choy.
+For a scrumptious meal, serve with short-grain rice, vegan kimchi, maybe a little extra driz of Korean BBQ sauce, and steamed broccoli or bok choy.

 ❗️Top tip